angelacorte/slides-master-thesis/slides-master-thesis.typ

 #slide(title: "Benchmarks")[
   // altri 3 grafici
   #benchmarks
-  Performances may be influenced by the incarnation of the language and should be further investigated.
+  Note that performance results may have been influenced by the incarnation of the language and should be further investigated.
 ]